Cover image of "The Secret War," one of 10 top nonfiction books about World War II

 Cove image of "The Nazi Menace"

-The Nazi Menace: Hitler, Churchill, Roosevelt, Stalin, and the Road to War by Benjamin Carter Hett (2020) 402 pages ★★★★★
+The Nazi Menace: Hitler, Churchill, Roosevelt, Stalin, and the Road to War by Benjamin Carter Hett (2020) 402 pages ★★★★★—How the Western democracies stumbled into war with Nazi Germany

 The events of the years 1937 through 1941 appear fixed in time.
-It seems foreordained that Britain, France, the US, and the USSR would have gone to war with Nazi Germany under any circumstances.
+It seems foreordained that Britain, France, the USA, and the USSR would have gone to war with Nazi Germany under any circumstances.
 But that was assuredly not the case, as historian Benjamin Carter Hett makes abundantly clear in his illuminating portrayal of the period, The Nazi Menace.
 In fact, confusion reigned throughout those years, with the major players stumbling through thickets of uncertainty about one another’s intentions.
 The forces lined up only haphazardly into the now-familiar split between Allies and Axis.
 And the alliances in the war that ensued shocked and surprised many of those whose actions had made it inevitable.
 Read the review.

 Cover image of "The Splendid and the Vile," a top nonfiction book about World War II